A man, a pen and a dream

 By Bertie Williams

 Romona Martin pulled the letter out of the mailbox, turned it over and smiled a broad, happy smile.
-She closed the box and carried the letter inside.
-She stood behind her husband who tapped laboriously away at his computer key board.
+She closed the box and carried the letter inside, handing it to her husband who tapped laboriously away at his computer key board.

 She walked up softly behind him and held the letter in front of his eyes.

 He grabbed at it, turning suddenly to see Romona.
-Taking the letter from her fingers he read the top left corner - World Class Magazine, in crisp cerulean letters.
+Taking the letter from her fingers he read the top left corner - World Class Magazine, in deep cerulean letters.

 He paused, looked up at Romona and fingered the letter.
 He had waited six weeks for this.
 Taking the letter opener, he slid it through the flap of the cream colored envelope and lifted out the cream colored page.

 He looked up at Romona who smiled and nodded encouragement.

 Slowly, he released the letter from its compartment and opened it.